Fourier levels and almost sure bounds on higher-order derivatives in first-passage percolation: Abstract

 \section{Abstract}

-The variance of the first-passage percolation is bounded by the $L^2$-norms of the derivatives with respect to the environment.
-In this paper we prove that the environment derivatives of orders $k\in\{2,3,4\}$ are bounded below by $-\binom{k-2}{\lceil\frac{k-2}2\rceil}$ and above by $\binom{k-2}{\lceil\frac{k-2}2\rceil}$.
-We believe that these are the bounds for all $k$.
-We provide examples of environments that show that these extreme values can be attained.
+The variance of first-passage percolation admits a decomposition into Fourier levels indexed by the order of environment derivatives.
+These Fourier levels capture how local perturbations of different orders contribute to global fluctuations.
+In this paper, we investigate higher-order environment derivatives and their Fourier-level structure.
+We prove that derivatives of orders \(k\in\{2,3,4\}\) are almost surely bounded below by \(-\binom{k-2}{\lceil\frac{k-2}2\rceil}\) and above by \(\binom{k-2}{\lceil\frac{k-2}2\rceil}\).
+We conjecture that these are the correct bounds for all \(k\), and we construct explicit environments showing that these extreme values can indeed be attained.